septsea/strange-book-zero/README.md

 Please feel free to read, modify or redistribute the book, where the *or* is of course an inclusive *or*.

+I highly appreciate any comments, corrections or suggestions.

 Project Links:

 - [https://gitee.com/septsea/strange-book-zero](https://gitee.com/septsea/strange-book-zero)